uc-dataviz/course/README.md

     * [Bateman, Scott, et al. "Useful junk?: the effects of visual embellishment on comprehension and memorability of charts." *Proceedings of the SIGCHI Conference on Human Factors in Computing Systems*.
 ACM, 2010.](http://www.cedma-europe.org/newsletter%20articles/misc/The%20Effects%20of%20Visual%20Embellishment%20on%20Comprehension%20and%20Memorability%20of%20Charts.pdf)
     * TA Ch 6-7
     * [R4DS Ch 5, 7](http://r4ds.had.co.nz/exploratory-data-analysis.html)
-1. Graphical perception and cognition/Multivariate data visualization
+1. Graphical perception and cognition
     * FA Ch 5-7
     * [Cleveland, William S., and Robert McGill.
 "Graphical perception: Theory, experimentation, and application to the development of graphical methods." *Journal of the American statistical association* 79.387 (1984): 531-554.](http://www.jstor.org.proxy.uchicago.edu/stable/2288400)
     * [Heer, Jeffrey, and Michael Bostock.
 "Crowdsourcing graphical perception: using mechanical turk to assess visualization design." *Proceedings of the SIGCHI Conference on Human Factors in Computing Systems*.
 ACM, 2010.](http://dl.acm.org.proxy.uchicago.edu/citation.cfm?id=1753357&CFID=745610279&CFTOKEN=53601915)